Nice to meet you.

 Financial asset management can be performed in two ways: actively or passively.

 • Active financial asset management: This type of asset management requires active responsibilities ranging from examining customer assets to planning and managing investments.
-All of this is handled by specialists (such as hedge fund managers or financial advisors), and suggestions are made based on each customer's financial health and risk appetite.
+Specialists (such as hedge fund managers or financial advisors) handle all of this, and suggestions are made based on each customer's financial health and risk appetite.
 As a result, investors pay a higher premium for active asset management since it’s more labor-intensive.

-• Passive financial asset management: Assets are allocated to replicate a market or sector index in passive asset management.
-Passive asset management is far less time-consuming than active asset management.
-It’s also less customized, needs less maintenance, and is more cost-effective for investors.
+• Passive financial asset management: In passive asset management, assets are allocated to replicate a market or sector index.
+It is far less time-consuming than active asset management, less customized, requires less maintenance, and is more cost-effective for investors.

 There are three primary financial asset management services users- corporations, high-net-worth individuals (HNWI), and financial intermediaries.
 Each group is interested in asset management for the same reason: to make a significant amount of money by using the money available to invest.